 In this respect, IBS will always seek ways to improve

 - the quality of its research

 In order to achieve the targets stated above, a sustainable path for maintaining academic excellence in research activities is required.
 This will be ensured through

-- continuous increase of the external funding of research projects
+- the continuous increase of the external funding of research projects

-- constant support of PhD studies of existing faculty
+- the constant support of PhD studies of existing faculty

 - active participation in research network projects